The Savvy Traveller’s Guide to Airline Alliance Programs

 What is an airline alliance?

 It's a group of airlines that have a goal to amplify their global presence for their respective loyal flyers.
-This means that someone that is say, loyal to American, can search on American's website and find a flight for their trip to Finland, even though American doesn't fly there.
+This means that someone that is, for example, loyal to American, can search on American's website and find a flight for their trip to Finland, even though American doesn't fly there.
 Instead, Finnair flies a "codeshare" flight for American, which allows seamless travel for that passenger to their destination, like booking one itinerary or checking bags all the way through to Finland.

 How many alliances are there?